Skip to content

 The Phillies' Nick Castellanos, left, and Brandon Marsh look on after losing Game 4 of the NLDS to the Mets on Wednesday.Read moreYong Kim / Staff Photographer

 They came into this year with the highest expectations — World Series or bust, in the words of their owner — and they fell short.
 Very short.
-These 2024 Phillies won the division, but only one playoff game.
+These 2024 Phillies won the division but only one playoff game.
 And on Wednesday, with a 4-1 loss to the Mets, their season came to an unceremonious end in Game 4 of the National League Division Series.

-Instead of celebrating a win, they sat under plastic tarp, rolled high above their heads.
-Instead of blasting a postgame playlist, made specifically for them, they sat in silence.
+Instead of celebrating a win, they sat under a plastic tarp, rolled high above their heads.
+Instead of blasting a postgame playlist made specifically for them, they sat in silence.
 A loss this early didn’t seem possible in May, when they were winning at a 116-win clip, but a lot had changed since then.

 The Phillies played .500 baseball through the second half.
-Their overall chase rate spiked.
+Their chase rate spiked.
 Their starting pitching began to falter.
 And nothing changed in the playoffs.

 “We knew we weren’t playing our best baseball going into the postseason, but we were hoping that once the lights turned on, we’d turn the switch and our offense would get back going,” said catcher J.T.
 Realmuto.
 “It just didn’t happen for us.”